null

 The cellular spectrum is divided up into different bands of cell phone frequencies.
 National governments control the allocation of these bands and how they are used.
 In the United States, the Federal Communications Commission (FCC) licenses specific bands to cellular carriers; the carriers have exclusive use of those bands in specific regions of the country.

-Each cell phone frequency band is made up of multiple blocks (or channels).
-Many cellular frequency bands are divided into an uplink portion that transmits from cell phones to the tower and a downlink portion that transmits from the cell tower to phones.
+Each cellular band is made up of multiple blocks (or channels).
+Many cellular bands are divided into an uplink portion that transmits from cell phones to the tower and a downlink portion that transmits from the cell tower to phones.
 Separating uplink and downlink frequencies within a band allows for simultaneous, faster, two-way data transmission.

 For example, most of the lower 700 MHz (SMH) range of frequencies is occupied by band 12.
 The uplink frequency range for band 12 is 698–716 MHz; this range is divided into blocks A, B, and C, each of which are 6 MHz wide.
 Band 12’s downlink range is 728–746 MHz; this is also divided into 6 MHz A, B, and C blocks.